browserengineering/book/book/accessibility.md

 access and interact with websites---then shows how to solve several of the most common accessibility problems in browsers.
 The key takeaways are:

-- The semantic and declarative nature of HTML make accessibility features natural extensions.
+- The semantic and declarative nature of HTML makes accessibility features natural extensions.
 - Accessibility features often serve multiple needs, and almost everyone benefits from these features in one way or another.
-- The accessibility tree is similar to the display list and drive's the browser's interaction with screen readers and other assistive technologies.
+- The accessibility tree is similar to the display list and drives the browser's interaction with screen readers and other assistive technologies.
 - New features like dark mode, keyboard navigation, and outlines need